pixelsandpointers/pixelsandpointers/README.md

  </details>
 </div>

-✨News: I have been accepted for an exchange semester this fall at National Taiwan University and have been selected to participate in the ASWF's summer learning program 🥳

-I hold a Bachelor's degree in Computational Linguistics from Heidelberg University and am currently pursuing a Master's degree in Visual Computing at the Technical University of Darmstadt.

-I was a 🤗 Student Ambassador for TU Darmstadt and Heidelberg University.
-I work for the Deutsche Bahn AG (German Railways company) as a Machine Learning Engineer and have worked for three years at SAP as a UX in-house consultant during my studies.

-After a degree in NLP, I am mainly working on extending the fundamentals and learning about computer graphics.
+G'day this is Ben!

+Some facts about me:
+- before studying computer graphics and (human) vision, I earned a Bachelor's degree in Computational Linguistics focusing on social/moral commonsense knowledge induced large language models
+- I have been elected to be part of the Academy Software Foundation's Summer Learning Program and be among Hugging Face's first student ambassadors
+- I love all kinds of artistic activities, from photography to sketching, painting, and cooking
+- and I seem to have a worrisome tendency to learn new (programming) languages.

-I am primarily interested in:
+Nowadays I am primarily interested in:
-- Physical-based Rendering (offline + RT)
+- Physically-based rendering
-- Inverse Rendering
+- Inverse rendering (physically-based and neural)
+- Material appearance modeling
+- GPGPU/HPC
-- Computer Vision (for 3D)
+- and Vision Science
-- GPGPU

-💬 Languages I'm speaking and learning: 🇩🇪 🇬🇧 🇨🇳 🇹🇼 🇪🇸
+💬 Languages I'm speaking and learning: 🇩🇪 🇬🇧 🇪🇸 🇨🇳 🇯🇵